CS-DS-125/125book/source/01-Introduction/ExampleProgram.rst

    repeat.
 Try things [by changing the code] and see what happens [when you run the changed code].

-And just for fun, here is another program that does the exact same thing as the one above, but uses many fewer lines of code.
+And just as an example, here is another program that does the exact same thing as the one above, but uses many fewer lines of code.

 .. activecode:: wordcount_example_succint

+   # Count words in a file starting with a given letter.

    countchar = 'w'